Muhu-C/Muhu-C/README_EN.md

 - I am extremely interested in computer hardware.
 - Sometimes, I write my [blog](https://muhu-c.github.io).
-- If you want to contact me, you can visit my [Bilibili account](https://space.bilibili.com/1469137723).
+- ~~If you want to contact me, you can visit my Bilibili account.~~ Pls contact me by Mihoyo BBS or E-mail.

 Secondary account：MC118CN